 When an alumnus’ book(s) or publication(s) is mentioned within an article, the citation will be documentary in style.
 In general the Earlhamite is not in the business of marketing alumni publications or other goods.
 Space issues connected with the January-July publishing schedule limit our ability to include book announcements in general.

 In addition to these policies, the Earlhamite also presents discussions of scholarly topics, research and announcements of Earlham events and initiatives.
-Today the Earlhamite is assisted greatly in its outreach efforts by the College’s Web site, more specifically the electronic Pressroom and the online Class Notes.
-Procedures affecting Earlhamite copy and style specifications are available in the Marketing and Communications Style Manual.
+Today the Earlhamite is assisted greatly in its outreach efforts by the College’s website, more specifically the electronic Pressroom and the online Class Notes.

 For more information, contact Earlhamite Editor Dan Oetting.